The Way to a U Visa – Am I Eligible for a U Visa?

 – Admissible to the U.S.

-The information in this article will explain these requirements in more detail and help you determine whether you may be eligible for a U visa because you meet all of the requirements.
+The information in this article will explain these requirements in more detail and help you answer your question, “Am I Eligible for a U Visa?”

 VICTIM | Was I the victim of a crime for U visa purposes?